pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 ### Frozen Hierarchy as a Regulatory Endpoint

 Upward asymmetry stabilization operates by freezing the object at symbolic altitude.
-The object is mythologized—not as distortion, but as mechanism.
+The object is mythologized: not as distortion, but as mechanism.
 Mythologization collapses ambiguity once and permanently.
 The hierarchy is established, and with it, the regulatory question is answered.

 Where classic envy requires continuous ambiguity polling (“Where do I stand now?”), frozen hierarchy requires none.
 The answer is fixed: the object is above; proximity is sufficient.
 Regulation completes at the moment when the object is captured at peak symbolic value and rendered immune to ordinary reality testing.